 Our password generator is super easy to use.
-Simply toggle on or off the options to use uppercase characters, numbers, and special characters then use the slider to choose the length of your password.
-Click Create Password and your randomly generated password will appear.
+Simply toggle on or off the options to use uppercase characters, numbers, and special characters, then use the slider to choose the length of your password.
+Click “Create Password,” and your randomly generated password will appear.

-Let’s utilize a simple permutation and combination formula, and a rough estimation, a password 8 characters long using 26 lower case, and 26 uppercase letters, along with 10 numerical digits, and let’s say 7 special characters, would produce about 514 trillion combinations.
-Now that is a very large number for a hacker to crack.
+Let’s utilize a simple permutation and combination formula.
+In a rough estimation, a password eight characters long using 26 lowercase and 26 uppercase letters — along with 10 numerical digits and around seven special characters — would produce about 514 trillion combinations.
+That is a huge number for a hacker to crack.